curvenote/docs/content/publish/tutorial-deploy-local.md

 :width: 100%
 ```

-Note that, the title has been updated in the [Table of contents](oxa:Eh6WvY9NT46Ds4lE3OqJ/FrJ3eDvWP2LO3o40n4du "Table of contents") as well as at the top of the page, and the author and affiliation also now appear in the page header.
-There is a growing number of options available, check [Frontmatter](oxa:Eh6WvY9NT46Ds4lE3OqJ/ZS5jFLjvnEdoTjlf1d7S "Frontmatter") for more details on them all.
+Note that, the title has been updated in the [Table of contents](oxa:Eh6WvY9NT46Ds4lE3OqJ/FrJ3eDvWP2LO3o40n4du 'Table of contents') as well as at the top of the page, and the author and affiliation also now appear in the page header.
+There is a growing number of options available, check [Frontmatter](oxa:Eh6WvY9NT46Ds4lE3OqJ/ZS5jFLjvnEdoTjlf1d7S 'Frontmatter') for more details on them all.

 #### Notebooks

-The format of the [Frontmatter](oxa:Eh6WvY9NT46Ds4lE3OqJ/ZS5jFLjvnEdoTjlf1d7S "Frontmatter") section is the same in notebooks with one key difference being that we need to {u}`add an additional Markdown Cell as the first cell in our notebook` and place the front matter section in there, complete with `---` markers.
+The format of the [Frontmatter](oxa:Eh6WvY9NT46Ds4lE3OqJ/ZS5jFLjvnEdoTjlf1d7S 'Frontmatter') section is the same in notebooks with one key difference being that we need to {u}`add an additional Markdown Cell as the first cell in our notebook` and place the front matter section in there, complete with `---` markers.

 Whitespace matters, as this is YAML, and as long as the layout of the section looks ok when you are editing the cell, that will work.
 Once we render the cell, unfortunately, Jupyter, VSCode and other notebook renderers don't “yet” know how to display the frontmatter correctly, so it may look a mess.

-+++ {"oxa":"oxa:Eh6WvY9NT46Ds4lE3OqJ/uANFp4XA2VTIjaIr4Na8.6"}

 ### Site-wide frontmatter

-So we can add frontmatter to each of our files and be very precise about the metadata for each piece of content, which is great but some of this metadata can be common across our whole site (or sections of it, see [Working with projects](oxa:Eh6WvY9NT46Ds4lE3OqJ/Omi3OM3q7uQVMkQChjdM "Working with projects")).
+So we can add frontmatter to each of our files and be very precise about the metadata for each piece of content, which is great but some of this metadata can be common across our whole site (or sections of it, see [Working with projects](oxa:Eh6WvY9NT46Ds4lE3OqJ/Omi3OM3q7uQVMkQChjdM 'Working with projects')).
 Rather than duplicate the frontmatter in `index.md` in our other files, let’s instead move some of it to `curvenote.yml` where it will be applied to all content in our site.

 🛠️ Open the `curvenote.yml` file for your site and locate the `project:` section.
 Add the `authors` information that we just added to the `index.md` file.